mominsiddiqui/multi-modal-emotion-classfication/README.txt

     • surprised
   - Each emotion except neutral has videos in two intensity, normal and strong
   - Each video has approximately 100 frames

+2) Limitations of the baseline technique from reference paper:
+  - The LBP-TOP feature is not robust on "flat" image areas since it is based on intensity differences.
+Within flat image regions, the intensity differences are of small magnitude and highly affected by image noise.
+  - LBP-TOP are also ignorant of the actual intensity level at the location they are computed on
+  - SVM does not perform very well when the data set has more noise, that is, target classes are overlapping, which is true in our case

-2) Preprocessing Videos for Frames:
+3) Preprocessing Videos for Frames:
   - We extract 25 frames per video at equal interval
   - We use face detection from opencv to focus only on the face rather than the whole frame

-3) Preprocessing Video for Audios:
+4) Preprocessing Video for Audios:
   - We extract audio from 1440 videos that contain audio and store them in wav format
   - We choose wav over mp3, as mp3 is compressed format and mp3 causes conflict with gpu while loading with torchaudio.load()

- 4) Emotion Classification using Videos:
+5) Emotion Classification using Videos:
   - Resnet18 with RNN:
     • We use a Resnet18 backbone and pass the 25 frames through an LSTM for preserving spatiotemporal information
     • We use Cross Entropy Loss loss function and Adam optimizer